-The Kids Are Not Alright: Ethically Representing Children in Removal Proceedings (ETHICS)
+The Kids Are Not Alright: Ethically Representing Children in Removal Proceedings (Ethics)

 Everyone has heard stories and seen pictures of children crossing the border into the United States, but what happens to them after they get here?
-How do they hire a lawyer and advocate
+How do they hire a lawyer and advocate for themselves in court?
+It may be easier to do this if they entered with a parent or guardian, but that isn't always true.
+Panelists will discuss:

-- Treatment of unaccompanied children at the border - o Assignment to shelters or release to family/guardians - o How is a child who is barely old enough to speak able to defend themselves? - Ethical representation when an adult hires you - o Representing both the adult and the child vs. only the child - o When and how to ethically sever a child's case from their parent's case - Treatment of unaccompanied children in court and in the asylum process - o Helping minors craft their application and tell their story effectively - o Where to file their asylum applications
+- Treatment of unaccompanied children at the border - Assignment to shelters or release to family/guardians

+- How a child who is barely old enough to speak is able to defend themselves - Ethical representation when an adult hires you - Representing both the adult and the child vs. only the child - When and how to ethically sever a child's case from their parent's case - Treatment of unaccompanied children in court and in the asylum process - Helping minors craft their application and tell their story effectively - Where to file their asylum applications